 - Minimal ST elevation

 A 91 yo woman presented to the emergency department with a brief episode of chest pain.
 On arrival she is pain free.
-Her ECG below demonstrates Type A Wellen’s pattern.
+Her ECG below demonstrates Type B Wellen’s pattern.
 The patient did have a troponin rise and had critical LAD stenosis.
 This means that she didn’t quite fit the definition of Wellen’s Syndrome.
 Does this matter?
 Of course not.
 With inverted T waves like this it doesn’t matter.
 We aren’t going to miss this patient.
 It’t important to not miss the forest for the trees.
 The patient with this ecg isn’t going anywhere.

 A 58 yo male presents with 2 days of intermittent chest pain.
 He is now pain free.
 His ECG is shown below.

 This is the Classic Type A pattern with the bi-phasic T waves.
 We talk about this a lot, as this is the one that is likely to be missed.
 The ECG machine may call this normal or a ‘non-specific’ change.

 Remember that most of these patients will be pain free when the ECG is abnormal and they may not have a troponin leak.
 BUT THEY MAY, so be careful about sticking to the exact definition.
 Concentrate on the Wellen’s wave form and not necessarily the other stuff.

 There is one case where we should beware about diagnosing Wellens.
 See the case below.

 A 35 yo male presents with chest tightness and collapse.
 He is now pain free.
 His ECG is shown below.